Don E. Bray, College Station, Texas Copyright 2018 07/9/18

 It has been proposed that the human soul is the source of imagination, of creativity.
 Will Randolph has discussed this in a post on the United Methodist Church web page (The Language of the Soul, 2015)

 What sets humans apart from other life forms in the universe is our ability to reason.
 Our interaction with other humans and our creativity may be largely based on activities at the quantum level (Barr, Stephen M., University of Notre Dame Press, February 28, 2003, 328 pp.).

 The link below is an insightful view of the relationship of the cosmos and mankind by Mariah Mitchell (1819-1889), the first female astronomer at Harvard.

 Our view of the creation is a matter of faith.
 Surely, it is a divine event; there is no other logical choice.
-And, it continues today.
+Genesis 1:3 states “Let there be light.”
+Astronomical research of the heavens convincingly shows that all that we see can be traced to the first explosion yielding a hot broth of particles and photons.
+Formation of atoms came later.
+(Geach, 2018) And, it continues today.
 The energy of the initial event had to come from somewhere.
 Following the creation, the evolution of the cosmos, including the planets and other matter in the universe as well as the living organisms, has followed the laws of physics and chemistry as described by math and statistics, which also must have come from the creation.
 Numerous astronomical observations support this hypothesis including the physical motion of the planets and the birthing of new planets in the nebulae.
 Further, geological observations from the explored planets, the Earth and its moon, and others such as Mars, Saturn, Venus and the various asteroids also support this hypothesis.
 These are discussed in the material on these pages.